Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

 </figure>

 ### "Wait, what exactly is this livecoding thing?"
-Consider the typical workflow needed to modify a long-running application, like a videogame.
+Consider the typical workflow needed to modify a running application, like a videogame.

 1. Stop the application.
 2. Change the code.